 The lesson will initially cover configuring straight and level flight at a constant airspeed, and then maintaining it.

-This is followed by regaining straight and level after a disturbance, and finally configuring for straight and level at different airspeeds and power settings.
+It's followed by regaining straight and level after a disturbance, and finally straight and level at different airspeeds and power settings.